GSA/search-gov-website/support.md

         </button>
       </h3>
       <div id="m-a5" class="usa-accordion__content usa-prose">
-        <p>If something is missing from your search results, it’s likely not included in your <a href="{{ site.baseurl }}/indexing/sitemaps.html">XML sitemap</a>.
+        <p>If something is missing from your search results, it’s likely not included in your <a href="{{ site.url }}/indexing/sitemaps.html">XML sitemap</a>.
 Some content management systems, like Drupal, have <a href="https://www.drupal.org/project/xmlsitemap">sitemap plugins</a> that allow you to add static media files to the sitemap.
 If the content is not stored within the CMS, you will likely need an additional sitemap or RSS feed for this content. <a href="mailto:search@support.digitalgov.gov">Email us</a> about your system and the content you need indexed, and we can recommend a solution.</p>

       </div>